Guardianship in Francoist Spain and the democratic transition: 1960s

-1970-1975
+1970–1975

 A reform in 1970 meant that women could prevent their husbands putting their children up for adoption without their consent.
 Law 31/1972 changed the law in respect to articles 320 and 321.
 It reduced the age of majority to 21 in all cases for women, and allowed women to act as an adult in civil life.
 This meant both men and women reached majority when they were 21.
 The law changed in 1972 to give women more freedom from their fathers.
 It allowed women 22 years old and older to leave the familial home without the consent of their parents.

 The Association of Women Lawyers was created in Madrid in 1971.
 They eventually played an important role in the Codification Commission for the reform of Family Law.
 The last major legal reform for women occurred in May 1975, when men were stripped of their automatic head of household status, women no longer being required by law to obey them or being forced to take their husbands' nationality.
 The amendment in Article 62 stated, "Marriage does not restrict the capacity of one of the spouses to act."
 Article 63 removed the requirement that a wife obey her husband, and was amended to specify that both spouses had a mutual obligation to respect and protect each other.
 These changes meant women could accept inheritances, appear in court, and accept a job without the approval of their husbands.
 The changes also impacted who controlled matrimonial property.
 The law was also changed so that husbands were no longer married women's legal representatives by default.

-Democratic transition period (1975 - 1985)
+Democratic transition period (1975–1985)

-1975-1980
+1975–1980

 Franco died in November 1975.
 His death brought about a slow process of reform over the next decade.
 One of the major revolutions of the 1978 Spanish constitution was that it gave men and women equality under the law.
 Cristina Almeida explained its importance stating, "What I knew and we all knew was that there were such obstacles that no matter how much the Constitution said that equality was decreed, it was not so easy to get it."
 The advances for women in the constitution were largely a result of feminist women who continually took to the streets to demand equal rights.
 As women took no direct part in writing the new Spanish constitution, gender discrimination continued to exist within Spanish law.
+In 1978, the law on adultery in Spain, which discriminated against women, was repealed.

-The 1978 Constitution still enshrined some discrimination against women, specifically against married women, as Article 57 of the Civil Code stated: "The husband must protect the wife, and she must obey the husband."
 Despite many of the changes brought about during the transition, there was no way of establishing the number of women who were killed by their partners or husbands before the 1990s.
 The abuse and murder of women in Spain by their partners was a form of sexist terrorism and claimed more victims than ETA.